 surface, land and water issues

-- Recycling more than 90 percent of our flowback and produced water, which reduces the amount of fresh water consumed in our fracturing operations.
+- Recycling more than 90 percent of our brine water, which reduces the amount of fresh water consumed in our fracturing operations.

 - Implementing a closed-loop drilling system that contains all drilling fluids in above-ground storage tanks on location, instead of in-ground, lined pits, which reduces land footprint, waste and potential for releases.